Develop

 Special case of 1.
 When there is only a single case of "doesn't exist" (e.g. cache lookup, dict lookup).
 3. error("no luck")

 For invalid state ("must not happen"), when failure is exceptional, or at a low level where the consumers are unlikely to handle it in a meaningful way.
 Advantage is that propagation happens for free and it's harder to accidentally swallow errors.
 (E.g. using uv_handle/pipe:write() without checking return values is common.)
-4. on_error parameter
+4. on_error callback

 For async and "visitors" traversing a graph, where many errors may be collected while work continues.
 5. vim.notify (sometimes with optional opts.silent (async, visitors ^))